n0kovo/jsonecape/README.md

 # jsonescape

-A CLI tool for escaping and unescaping JSON strings.
+A simple CLI tool for escaping and unescaping JSON strings.

 ## Installation